Sir Danvers Osborn, 3rd Baronet

-Sir Danvers Osborn, 3rd Baronet (17 November 1715 – 12 October 1753), served briefly in 1753 as colonial governor of New York Province.
-During the Jacobite Uprising, he had raised and commanded troops in support of the king.
-He later served as a Member of Parliament from Bedfordshire (1747–1753).
-In 1750, he traveled to Nova Scotia and was part of the Nova Scotia Council.
-He had a history of melancholia, as it was then called, and committed suicide in New York shortly after taking office.
+Sir Danvers Osborn, 3rd Baronet (17 November 1715 – 12 October 1753) was a British politician and colonial administrator who served as the governor of New York in 1753.
+During the Jacobite rising of 1745, he raised and commanded troops in support of George II of Great Britain.
+Osborn later represented Bedfordshire in the House of Commons of Great Britain from 1747 to 1753.
+In 1750, he traveled to Nova Scotia and became part of the Nova Scotia Council.
+Osborn had a history of melancholia and committed suicide in New York shortly after he had taken office as governor.

 Early life

-Osborn was born on 17 November 1715, at Chicksands village (Shefford, Bedfordshire, England), which was the seat of the Osborn family.
+Osborn was born on 17 November 1715, in the village of Chicksands (Shefford, Bedfordshire, England), which was the seat of the Osborn family.
 His father was John Osborn, eldest son of Sir John Osborn, 2nd Baronet (see Osborn baronets).
 Of the previous four generations of paternal relatives, two grandmothers (Lady Doroty Danvers and Lady Eleanor Danvers) had belonged to the Danvers lineage.
 Osborn's mother was Sarah Byng.
 Her father was George Byng, the 1st Viscount Torrington, whereas her brother was the Admiral John Byng.
 Both Byng relatives were prominent figures against the Jacobite rising of 1689.
 In 1720, he succeeded his grandfather in the baronetcy.

 Osborn was married to Lady Mary Montagu on 25 September 1740.
 She was of the 8th generation of Henry VIII's lineage.
 Her father was George Montagu, 1st Earl of Halifax, whereas her brother George Montagu-Dunk became the 2nd Earl.
 Osborn begot two children, of whom one was named George.
 However, in 1743, Lady Montagu died after delivering the second child.
 Osborn was quite affected by grief for her for the rest of his life.
 During the subsequent years, Osborn was a frequent guest at the Montagu-Dunk's manor of Horton (Northamptonshire).

+When Charles Edward Stuart invaded Britain during the Jacobite rising of 1745 on behalf of the House of Stuart, Osborn raised troops to support the King George II and commanded the forces into battle within Colonel Bedford's regiment under the Duke of Cumberland.